aws-samples/aws-get-started-workshop/content/02-base/03-set-up-foundation-team-access-control.md

 {{% /notice %}}

 {{% notice tip %}}
 **Cloud Resource Naming - Lower Case, Camel Case, etc:** Most AWS cloud resource names support using a range of characters and cases.
-Typically, AWS-managed resources use camelcase, but organizations often standardize on one style and strive to use that style throughout their cloud environment.
+Typically, AWS-managed resources use camel case, but organizations often standardize on one style and strive to use that style throughout their cloud environment.
 {{% /notice %}}

 ## 6. Add a Cost Management Group and Assign Permissions in AWS SSO